byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Water, the “universal solvent,”** is a major constituent of the soil and exerts a strong influence on soil biota because many of the biota are adapted to life in a saturated atmosphere.

-#### *Pro-biotic Eco-enzyme is a viable solution to some very big problems.
-Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.*
+**Pro-biotic Eco-enzyme is a viable solution to some very big problems.
+Re-use of wastewater, to recover water, nutrients, or energy, is becoming an important strategy.**

+#### *Life-long symbiosis.
+The micro-biome connection between Humans and the Soil.*

 **Pro*Biotic*; For Life.**

 **Science defines Pro-biotic as live micro-organisms that, "when administered in adequate amounts, confer a health benefit on the host."**

-***The Gift of Life is in the giving, conservation is the consequence of production.
-Cultivating cultures that heal, symbiotically keep the body healthy while restoring vitality and strength to the environment.
-It is easily done at negligible cost, free of harmful pollutants, effective, and multipurpose.***

-#### *Life-long symbiosis.
-The micro-biome connection between Humans and the Soil.*

 **A healthy micro-biome, which consists of an overwhelming majority of beneficial pro-biotic bacteria, is one of the most fundamental aspects of health.**